snyk-community/sdr-bootstrap-prepack/README.md

 Now you may open `http://localhost:2222/structor` address in the browser.

 ##### 2) Clone project using Structor's gallery page.
 (Often it takes too much time and ends up with network error)

+Create an empty folder and enter in it (assuming you are doing that in command line).
+Then type the following to run Structor:
+`
+structor
+`

+**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder will not be empty in case structor installed there.

+After Stuctor successfully started open this address `http://localhost:2222/structor` in your browser.

+**Note:** If you prefer to run Structor on another port use command option where port is specified: `structor -p 4000`

 In the browser you will see the projects gallery, find **sdr-bootstrap-prepack** project there and start cloning it by clicking on `clone` link.